awei01/katsu-site-source/posts/2010-07-16-collar-selection-guide.md

 And, as always, you can ask a stylist from 9tailors for personal collar advice.

 Ready to explore a whole new world of collars?
-Off-the-rack shirts usually don't have a wide array of collar choices. **Come to 9tailors to find that collar that perfectly suits you!** E-mail us at [info@9tailors.com](mailto:info@9tailors.com) for more information.
+Off-the-rack shirts usually don't have a wide array of collar choices. **Come to 9tailors to find that collar that perfectly suits you!** E-mail us at [{{ site.emails.info }}](mailto:{{ site.emails.info }}) for more information.